eduardsui/carbonpaper/README.md

 ``clang -fblocks carbonpaper.c -lBlocksRuntime -o carbonpaper``

 Note that it uses [doops](https://github.com/eduardsui/doops) event scheduler.
 It can be compiled with both gcc and clang.
-It currently works only on linux (heavily depends of [inotify](https://man7.org/linux/man-pages/man7/inotify.7.html)).
+It currently works only on linux (heavily depends on [inotify](https://man7.org/linux/man-pages/man7/inotify.7.html)).

 Usage
 -----------